 When conducted effectively, it removes the need for guesswork from the all-important question of pricing, instead providing actionable, quantitative data derived from your target audience.

 Obviously, having a great product is key to success.
-But setting that product at the perfect price point can help the business in a few key ways.
+But setting that product at the perfect price point can help your business in a few key ways.
 Pricing research can help:

 • Maximize profitability: Reach the highest possible profit margins while remaining attractive to consumers.

-• Understand customer perception: Earn valuable insights into how customers view your product and brand, and align with them.
+• Understand customer perception: Earn valuable insights into how customers view your product and brand, so you can align with them.

 • Enter the market: Find the best price point for entering new markets – such as new regions or industries – and launching new products or services.